-Secretary of State Nellie M. Gorbea worked to pass Automatic Voter Registration (AVR) in 2017.
-This means when you update your address at the DMV, your voter registration information will automatically be updated.
+Secretary of State Nellie M. Gorbea worked to pass Automated Voter Registration (AVR) in 2017.
+This means when you update your address at the Division of Motor Vehicle (DMV), your voter registration information will automatically be updated.

 If you do not interact with the DMV, you will still need to update your voter registration record if: